 Zests: Orange or lemon zest makes for a refreshing pick-me-up.
 I'd replace the cacao powder with collagen if I were doing this.

 Bliss balls are another name for energy balls or energy bites.
 They get their name because they're sheer bliss to eat.
-They are normally made from a combination of dates and healthy fats though figs work as well (learn how to make energy balls step by step).
-Typically they are plant-based but that's not always the case (especially when I make them).
+They are normally made from a combination of dates and healthy fats, though figs work as well (learn how to make energy balls step by step).
+Typically, they are plant-based, but that's not always the case (especially when I make them).

 Basically, they're an easy, bite-sized snack that's delicious and healthy!

-Other No-Bake Snacks You'll Love
+More No-Bake Snacks You'll Love

-Chocolate Bliss Balls With Dates
+Dark Chocolate Bliss Balls With Dates

 Equipment